 If you have more than one balloon, it is essential to ensure that the surgeon does not overfill them.
 If you have more than one balloon and it is overfilled, you may have a problem planting it as it can be difficult to place it properly.

-The balloon can pop if it is placed too high in the stomach or with too much pressure on it from inside or outside the stomach.
+The balloon can pop if placed too high in the stomach or with too much pressure from inside or outside the stomach.
 Again, this can happen if too much fluid has been used.

 Is having a gastric balloon in Turkey safe?

-Turkey has become a world leader in the field of weight loss balloon placement.
+Turkey has become a world leader in weight loss balloon placement.
 Turkey is one of the top three countries for weight loss surgeries; it’s also home to more than half of the planet’s gastric balloons.
-Turkey has the world’s most experienced bariatric surgeons, not to mention a high level of trust between patients and doctors, leading to better outcomes and a higher satisfaction rate.
+In addition, Turkey has the world’s most experienced bariatric surgeons, not to mention a high level of trust between patients and doctors, leading to better outcomes and a higher satisfaction rate.

 In addition, studies have shown that patients who choose gastric balloons in Turkey are less likely to suffer from complications than those who prefer them elsewhere.